U.S. auctions some 30,000 bitcoins from Silk Road raid

-NEW YORK (Reuters) - The U.S. Marshals Service on Friday auctioned off about 30,000 bitcoins seized during a raid on Silk Road, an Internet black-market bazaar where authorities say illegal drugs and other goods could be bought.
+NEW YORK, June 27 (Reuters) - The U.S. Marshals Service on Friday auctioned off about 30,000 bitcoins seized during a raid on Silk Road, an Internet black-market bazaar where authorities say illegal drugs and other goods could be bought.

 An online auction took place over a 12-hour period on Friday for the bitcoins, valued at nearly $17.7 million.
 It consisted of nine blocks of 3,000 bitcoins and one block of 2,657 bitcoins.
 The Marshals Service has said it would notify the winning bidders on Monday.